costacode/upload-files/README.md

 When you run `npm run build`:

 1. The sass-loader compiles Sass into CSS
+2. Webpack extracts and bundles CSS into app.bundle.css.
+3. Webpack minifies app.bundle.css.
+It also minifies all JS.

 ### How do I deploy this?

-`npm run build` does the following:

--   Minifies all JS and CSS
--   Places the resulting built project files into `/public` directory.
-(These are the files you'll expose to the world).
+-   Webpack places the resulting built project files into `/public` directory.
+(There you will see the files you'll expose to the world).

 [minification]: https://en.wikipedia.org/wiki/Minification_(programming)
 [treeshaking]: https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking